gabrielhuang/awesome-few-shot-object-detection/README.md

 <a href="https://arxiv.org/abs/2110.14711"><img src="fsod.jpg"></img></a>

-Please check out our [survey on few-shot and self-supervised object detection](https://arxiv.org/abs/2110.14711) for an introduction to these topics.
+Please check out our [survey on few-shot and self-supervised object detection](https://arxiv.org/abs/2110.14711) and its [project page](https://gabrielhuang.github.io/fsod-survey/) for an introduction to these topics.

 ## Contributing
 If you want to add your paper or report a mistake, please create a pull request with all supporting information.
 Thanks!